sjmaple/lr-demo-provisioning/README.md

   - your own machine is communicating through a dedicated host-only network with the Vagrant nodes, the IP address of your machine is `10.127.128.1`

-  - the Tomcat webapp context path is set to `lr-demo-answers`, you will probably want to change that if you base you own installation on these files

   - MySQL is set up with `change_me` for its passwords, you might want to ... change them :-)

-* a Tomcat super user is set up through Chef's data bags in the `tomcat_users` directory, you'll most certainly want to change the password and the id for production use

-* the Chef cookbooks prefixed with `liverebel-` have been created specifically for this demo environment
+* the Chef cookbooks prefixed with `liverebel-` have been created or modified specifically for this demo environment

 * all the other Chef cookbooks are the standard ones that can be obtained from http://community.opscode.com/cookbooks

-* the `tomcat` cookbook has a small tweak in the `server.xml.erb` template to make it possible to pass in a `jvmRoute` attribute to the servlet engine